-Employees can get stressed out trying to find where to start, so inform them about any deadlines or important clients that may have got lost in their inboxes to help them get back to full speed.
+Employees can get stressed out trying to find where to start.
+It is important to inform them about any deadlines or important clients that may have got lost in their inboxes.
+This will help them get back to full speed.

 3. Outline Goals

 49 % of employees surveyed by Wrike ranked unrealistic goals for projects as a top workplace stressor.
 Your employees need manageable deadlines.
-When they return from the holidays take time to reevaluate their project goals, to ensure they are realistic and to take off a small amount of pressure.
+When they return from the holidays take time to reevaluate their project goals.
+Make sure they are realistic so as to take off a small amount of pressure.